 How Do I Rank Products?

 I encourage you to dig through reviews of the products you’re considering before making your purchase.
-The best knife sharpener for one person might not be as good for someone else.
+The best knife sharpening tool for one person might not be ideal for someone else.
 It’s also a great place to score some valuable information on how the company handles customer service and repairs.

 The product attributes are obviously something else to look at.
 But I’ve covered those pretty thoroughly earlier in the article.

 Last but not least is price.
 Some of the products that rank at the top of our comparison are expensive.
 But I am a firm believer that you get what you pay for.
 If you only pay $30 for an electric unit, don’t expect to get the same performance as from a $200 unit.